BMaddy35/SafeTravel/README.md

 ### Note

-Sadly the web demo only supports plain text responses, so adding an clickable url within chatbot for the webdemo won't work.
+The web demo only supports plain text responses, so adding an clickable url within chatbot for the webdemo won't work.
 Luckily, this is a limitation for web demo alone, other integrations that support URL's in chats should work on click.